Margaret Crang: Provincial by-elections

 Crang ran as candidate in two provincial by-elections.
 Each time she was not an official CCF candidate, which opened a split between her and that party.

 She ran in a June 22, 1936 by-election to fill the seat left empty by the resignation of William R. Howson.
 But she met with defeat.
 Liberal candidate Walter Morrish took the seat with a majority of the votes.
-(Instant-runoff voting) was used but as it happened, no votes were transferred as Morrish took a majority of votes on the first count.)
+(Instant-runoff voting was used but as it happened, no votes were transferred as Morrish took a majority of votes on the first count.)
 No Conservative ran in this by-election so Morrish picked up most of the anti-SC votes, while Crang ran on a united front-style platform of both labour and SC, finding common ground in their respective reforms meant to address the Depression.
-She ran as a candidate for an Alberta Social Credit group and several unemployed organizations.
+She had the endorsement of an Alberta Social Credit group and several unemployed organizations.
 Her former teacher, Harry Ainlay, later mayor of Edmonton, ran under the Co-operative Commonwealth Federation label.
 Due to her running against him, Margaret and her father were kicked out of the CCF.

 Crang ran again in an Edmonton provincial by-election held October 7, 1937.
 But here too she was unsuccessful.
 She ran under the Progressive Labour label.
 Edward Leslie Gray, a Liberal running for the anti-SC "Unity League", took the seat.
 Like Morrish the previous year, he won with a majority of the votes on the first count.

 Later that same year she failed in her re-election bid for her city council seat.